devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 | `Trackpad`: **Voodoo2IC synaptic** |

 #### Tested on Infinix InBook x1-i3-i5-i7, Slim, x2 .
- If anyone tested, Let me know: [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev) & [Telegram Group](https://t.me/infinix_inbook_discussion)
+ If anyone tested, Let me know: [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev)

 <hr>

 ### Status :

 - Increased performance than windows and linux.(don't check benchmarks with geekbeench.
 You will see low scores than windows.
 But in performance, This macOS has great performance than windows, linux.
-I have tested in different sinarios, You can also test it and let us know about it in [telegram-group](https://t.me/infinix_inbook_discussion)
+I have tested in different sinarios, You can also test it and let us know about it.

 - You definitely get more performance sure than windows without plugin the charge in this MacOS(Hacintosh)...
 I have tested blender in Both OSes.Blender worked very very smooth than windows(Tested my personal project has "realtime sky Nishita" which puts high work on device with blender 3.2.1.
 So you can expect more performance it in My efi.
 Here, the performace is because of "Metal-Optimisation", but not optimised in "OpenCL" in windows, And we don't need openCL in macos according to me..